-Co-Director and Head of Clinical Services Dr. Gil Tippy has 40 years’ experience in educating students with autism.
+Co-Head of School and Head of Clinical Services Dr. Gil Tippy has 40 years’ experience in educating students with autism.
 He has launched and run successful schools and clinical programs across the country and is a consultant on support for individuals with autism to schools, clinical programs, museums, and governments around the world.

 As a program creator and trainer, Dr. Tippy has access to top clinicians around the world and he is leveraging that influence to bring together a group of first-tier professionals in every discipline to comprise the Clinical Services Department at Shrub Oak.

 - Speech and Language Pathologists